yashakaushal/starter-academic/content/home/experience.md

     date_start: '2019-07-01'
     date_end: ''
     description: |2-
-        Studying the interplay of stellar population parameters like stellar metallicity, light-weighted ages and dust attenuation with morphology, feedback processes and environment of LEGA-C galaxies.
-Also studying recovery of their star-formation histories.
+      Studying the recovery of star-formation histories and understanding the interplay of stellar population parameters like stellar metallicity, light-weighted ages and dust attenuation with morphology, feedback processes and environment of LEGA-C galaxies.

-  - title: Graduate Student Teaching Assistant
+  - title: Graduate Teaching Assistant
     company: University of Pittsburgh
     company_url: ''
     # company_logo: pitt